Mario Alexandre · March 26, 2026 · auto-scatter prompt-hook sinc-llm

 From Blocking to Transforming: How My Prompt Hook Evolved

-I want to tell you about the design decisions I got wrong before I got the hook right.
-Because the version that saves $1,588/week looks nothing like the version I built first, and understanding the gap between them is more useful than just seeing the final result.
+I want to tell you about the design mistakes I made before I got the hook right.
+The version that saves $1,588/week looks nothing like the one I built first.
+Understanding that gap is more useful than just seeing the final result.

 Version 1: The Blocker

-My first attempt at a prompt hook was defensive.
-I was worried about bad prompts reaching the model — prompts without enough context, prompts that would cause the model to ask clarifying questions, prompts that would start expensive loops.
-So I built a hook that checked prompts against a quality threshold and rejected ones that didn't meet it.
+My first prompt hook was defensive.
+I was worried about bad prompts reaching the model.
+I worried about prompts with too little context.
+I worried about prompts that would make the model ask follow-up questions.
+I worried about prompts that would start expensive loops.
+So I built a hook that checked each prompt against a quality score and rejected the ones that scored too low.

 v1 — week 1